Raymond Clémençon

 Raymond Clémençon has worked on international environmental policy issues since 1989 first as a government representative and later researcher, instructor and policy consultant.
 He is a senior continuing lecturer in the Global Studies Department and the Sociology Department at UCSB and has taught graduate courses in the Bren School of Environmental Science and Management and the Political Science Department.
 He served as Graduate Director in the Global Studies Department from 2013-2015.

-Since 2003, he has served as the Editor-in-Chief of the Journal of Environment and Development an interdisciplinary and international journal established in 1992 and published by SAGE Publications.
-As of June 2018, JED has an impact factor of 2.3.
-JED offers opportunities for graduate students to become involved as associate editors.
+From 2003 until 2023 he served as the Editor-in-Chief of the Journal of Environment and Development an interdisciplinary and international journal established in 1992 and published by SAGE Publications.

-Policy research and teaching interests: cover sustainable development, political economy, international organizations (UN, EU, World Bank) international environmental institutions, agreements and negotiations, development financing, and comparative environmental politics in Europe and the US.
+Policy research and teaching interests: international and comparative climate politics, sustainable development, political economy, international organizations and global governance (UN, EU, World Bank) international environmental institutions, agreements and negotiations, development financing, and comparative environmental politics in Europe and the US.

 University service: Graduate Program Director in the Global Studies Department from 2012-2015.